 But I hasten to reassure you.
 Not everything is so dramatic yet.
 I recently added a Tracking Authorization Request to my new monobudget for monobank app and want to share user reaction on the Tracking Authorization Request.
 The data is not yet based on a very large number of reactions, but it still allows you to get at least some picture.

 As you can see from this analytics, 343 out of 608 users have given permission to use the ad ID to serve personalized ads.
 This is 56%.
-This is certainly not 10%, but still, if we take these numbers very roughly, then it can be argued that Google and Facebook’s revenues from mobile advertising on iOS will fall by 44%.
-Guess which company will pick them up.
+This is certainly not 10%, but still, if we take these numbers very roughly, then it can be argued that advertising aggregators’ revenue from mobile advertising on iOS will fall by 44%.

 In the meantime, have you already read about monobudget?